yubrew/oak-cosmwasm-ctf/REPORT.md

     )
     .unwrap();

+    // The hacker withdraws 50 tokens
-    // The hacker tries to withdraw 50 tokens unsuccessfully app.execute_contract(
+    // This should fail because the hacker should not be able to withdraw staked tokens app.execute_contract(
         hacker.clone(),
         contract_addr.clone(),